Raducanu & Murray lead British interest

 Now the three-time Grand Slam champion makes a poignant return to the event after managing to restart his career, despite having a metal hip and being stalled by a host of subsequent niggling injuries.

-Ranked 135th in the world, Murray was awarded a wildcard by Australian Open bosses and he remains confident of going deep into major tournaments once again.
+Ranked 113th in the world, Murray remains confident of going deep into major tournaments once again.

-Encouraging performances towards the end of 2021 reinforced his belief and he backed that up by reaching the Sydney final - although he was beaten on Saturday by Russian top seed Aslan Karatsev.
+Encouraging performances towards the end of 2021 reinforced his belief and he backed that up by reaching the Sydney final, although he was beaten on Saturday by Russian Aslan Karatsev.

-Speaking before that match, Murray said: "It's not a goal of mine to get to a specific ranking, like in the next year, but improving your ranking and getting yourself up into the top 50, top 30, top 20, allows you to be seeded in tournaments.
+"These are the matches and moments I want to create as much as possible," Murray, who beat Basilashvili in Sydney, told BBC Sport.

-"It potentially makes it easier to have better draws or to have a better run in a major event.
-There are many positive things to having good runs in these tournaments."
+"It was a strong week for me and progress from where I've been.
+I had some good wins and I'll try to keep building from that."

 This year has started successfully, too.
 Evans won all three of his singles matches at the ATP Cup and reached the semi-finals in Sydney.